viet34tqc/notebook/react-test.md

 ## Configuration files

 If you are using CRA, this configuration file won't work by default and you have to run `react-scripts test -- --config jest.config.js`.
 However, it's NOT RECOMMEND to have a seperate jest configuration file with CRA.
 If you need other settings, put it in the `package.json`

+If your project use JSX, you will need `babel` setup, otherwise, `ts-jest` will handle `ts, tsx` files

 - `jest.config.js`